citizen010/docker-postfix/README.md

 Press __Send Test Email__

-If should see __Email sent to yourname@yourisp.com, please, verify you received it__  and go check (also on Spam folder) if you received a test email.
+You should see __Email sent to yourname@yourisp.com, please, verify you received it__  and go check (also on Spam folder) if you received a test email.

 Press __Save__